Price: $1,299 ($1,799 as tested)

 As you'll see in my full MacBook Pro 13-inch review, the design of this laptop is looking dated at this point, as I’d like to see thinner bezels.
-Some may also want to the first Apple Silicon MacBook, which will arrive later this year and promise even better performance and efficiency.
+Many will prefer the MacBook Pro M1, which offers faster performance and longer battery life but just two Thunderbolt 3 ports to the Intel model's four.

 MacBook Pro 13-inch 2020: Release date and price